Thomas Bullitt

-Thomas Bullitt (1730 – February 1778) was a United States military officer, and surveyor from Prince William County, Virginia and pioneer on its western frontier.
+Thomas Bullitt (1730 – February 1778) was a United States military officer, and surveyor from Prince William County, Virginia and frontiersman.

 Early and family life

 Thomas was born to Benjamin and Sarah (Harrison) Bullitt in 1730 in Prince William County, then in the Province of Virginia.
 Active in the local militia as a youth, he became interested in western exploration and development.
 By 1754 he was a captain of the county's militia, and participated in a number of attempts to secure western Virginia and Pennsylvania from the French.
 His younger brother Cuthbert Bullitt studied to become an attorney, became a planter in Prince William County and represented it in the Virginia House of Delegates, mostly after this man's death.

 French and Indian War

 Thomas Bullitt served as a cadet in Lt.
 Colonel Washington's expedition in 1754 that ended with defeat at the Battle of Great Meadows.
 The next year Captain Bullitt and his men again marched against Fort Duquesne, this time with the Braddock Expedition, and again failed, at the Battle of Monogahela on July 9, 1755.

 The third try in 1758 also started badly, but ended victoriously.
 Bullitt commanded a militia company in the Forbes Expedition.
 In September he was part of the large advance party of regulars and militia commanded by Major James Grant.
 After Grant refused advice on wilderness fighting, his party was ambushed by the French and their Indian allies on September 21, 1758.
 They suffered great losses and Grant was captured.
 Bullitt took to the woods, but rallied the militia, and counterattacked their pursuers.
 He then commanded more than half of the original party back to their main force.
 The French were forced to abandon the fort during November.

 On May 22, 1759, French and Indian troops defeated a party of 100 Virginians commanded by Captain Thomas Bullitt on the Forbes Road near Fort Ligonier.
 Bullitt and his troops were taking provisions from Bedford to Fort Ligonier when they were attacked.
 They suffered more than 40 casualties and lost many of their supplies.
 William Byrd published in Hunter's Virginia Gazette (Williamsburg) a letter dated 26 Oct 1759 and sent from Pittsburgh in which he stated that Gen. John Stanwix at Byrd's request convened a court of inquiry to investigate Captain Bullitt's conduct.
 The court decided unanimously 'that Captain Bullitt behaved like a good Officer, and did every Thing in his Power to repulse the Enemy, and save the Convoy.'"